lbl-srg/obc/specification/source/useCases.rst

    2                            User selects a sequence
    ---------------------------  ---------------------------------------------------
    3                            The corresponding CDL and visual block diagram appears
-                                in the controls design tool, key mechanical elements (e.g. fan, cooling coil valve, control damper) controlled by the standard sequence are also displayed.
+                                in the controls design tool.
+Key mechanical elements (e.g. fan, cooling coil valve, control damper) controlled by the standard sequence are also displayed.
    ---------------------------  ---------------------------------------------------